Dedicated to Deb Radke

 Having his long-lost innocence of youth finally regained

-the last week of your sophomore year of high school,
+It is the last week of your sophomore year,

-and you were at a graduation party, on the patio of a friend's home.
+and we would find you at a graduation party,

 Try to imagine, if you can, that over the yard and trees